Qadi Baydawi

 Qadi Baydawi (also known as Naṣir ad-Din al-Bayḍawi, also spelled Baidawi, Bayzawi and Beyzavi; d.
-June 1319, Tabriz) was a jurist, theologian, and Quran commentator.
+September-October 1292/ Shawwal 691, Tabriz) was a jurist, theologian, and Quran commentator.
 He lived during the post-Seljuk and early Mongol era.
 Many commentaries have been written on his work.
 He was also the author of several theological treatises.

 He lived in the period of the Salghurids.
 Iranian region was a sheltered place because the Salgurs got along with the Mongols in this period.
 For this reason, this region became a safe region preferred by scholars.
 He also benefited from the scholars who came here.
 Details about his life are available in his book titled al-Gayah al-Kusvâ.

 Baydawi's only Persian work, the Kitab Nizam al-Tawarikh, is the first historical book to showcase the ethno-national history of Iran.

 Biography

 Baydawi was a native of Bayda (from which his nisba was derived), a small town in the Fars region of southern Iran.
 Since 1148, the region had been controlled by the Salghurids, a family of Turkoman origin, who would rule as nominal vassals of the Seljuks, the Khwarazmshahs, and the Mongols until their downfall in 1282.
 Baydawi's date of birth is unknown, however, assessing his accomplishments throughout his career, it can be deduced that he was born sometime during the reign of the Salghurid atabeg (ruler) Abu Bakr ibn Sa'd.
 During this period, culture flourished in Fars; Abu Bakr ordered the construction of many hospitals and high-level religious establishments which attracted many scholars.

 Like the majority of the population of Fars, Baydawi was a Sunni Muslim of the Shafi'ite madhhab (school).
 Baydawi's education is obscure.
 According to the historian al-Yafi'i, Baydawi was tutored by his father Umar, who had been a student of Mujir-ad-Din Mahmud ibn Abi-al-Mubarak al-Baghdadi ash-Shafi'i, a former student of Mui'in-ad-Din Abi-Sa'id Mansur ibn Umar al-Baghdadi, who had studied under the prominent philosopher al-Ghazali (died 1111).

 His father, Qazi Imam al-Din Abu al-Qasim 'Umar bin al-Sa'id Fakhr ad-Din Abdullah al-Baydawi was a disciple of Sufi Saint, Abu Talib 'Abd al-Mohsin bin Abi al-'Umaid al-Shafi', al-Khafifi al-Abhari (d.
 624/1227) who was well versed in religious laws and was illustrious Muslim scholar in the last 6th and early 7th century A.H.